InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_v1.md

 ### Formula address

 The address of the formula contract that is used to calculate the price of the issuance token.
-This contract will have to implement the IBondingSurface interface and the ERC165 interface to be compatible with the BondingCurve contract.
+This contract will have to implement the IQuadraticPriceFormula interface and the ERC165 interface to be compatible with the BondingCurve contract.

 ### Capital Required